emmanuelapp/salon/README.md

 # Salon

-##About
-This is a RoR solution for beauty salons.
-Currently this project is unfinished and it is under development.
+Currently this project is under development.

-Author: Georgi N. Kostov

-## Usage
+## About
-TODO
+A Ruby on Rails booking system which aims to meet the requirements of small Beauty salons and Hairdressing salons.

+TODO: Write more verbose README